FEDIV06/FEDIV06/README.md

 - 👀 I’m interested in lots of different things.
 Just ask.
 - 🌱 I’m currently learning coding.
 My current end goal is C# and .NET.
 - 💞️ I’m looking to collaborate on ... just about anything.
-- 📫 How to reach me ... not sure yet.
+- 📫 How to reach me ...
+Check links.
 - 😄 Pronouns: I'm an old school kinda guy.
 - ⚡ Fun fact: ...
 American medicine is NOT a science.
 ALL medical doctors in the USA have ART degrees.
 Don't believe me...
 GOOD.
 Go ask your own doctor.
 Sorry...
 That may not be a Fun fact.
 Just think you have a right to know.